-Daycare workers, teachers, babysitters, camp counselors and others who care for your children will also need this kind of information.
-If you’re the writing type, you may even want to create a “cheat sheet” so they have a handy reference which describes the do’s and don’ts or your kids’ diet.
+Daycare workers, teachers, babysitters, camp counselors, and others who care for your children will also need this kind of information.
+If you’re the writing type, you may even want to create a “cheat sheet” so they have a handy reference that describes the do’s and don’ts or your kids’ diet.

 3. Get Your Kids Involved

 Get your kids to help with grocery shopping and meal preparation.
 Just like adults, kids love to feel like they’re needed and being helpful.